prashjet/oss4astro/package_and_test/README.md

 │   │   │   ├── compare_sequences.py    # a submodule i.e. a module within the subpackage
 ```

-At the top of the tree is the repository, called `pysequence`.
-This will contain the source code for the Python package itself, which lives in the directory `pysequence/pysequence/` i.e. with the package name repeated twice.
+The main repository `pysequence` is at the top of the directory tree.
+This source code for the Python package itself lives in the directory `pysequence/pysequence/` i.e. with the package name repeated twice.
 The repitition of the package name is a common convention, but you can choose a different name for the repository and the package directories if you prefer.
-Aside from the package source code, the repository also contains many other files e.g. the `README`.
-Soon we will also create a `test` directory here.
+Aside from the package source code, the repository also contains many other files, e.g. the `README`, and soon we will also create a `test` directory here.

 The file `sequences.py` contains functions defining mathematical sequences, e.g.